Forgery Defense Lawyers in Nassau County

 Those who are convicted of criminal acts have additional consequences to consider as well.
 Criminal convictions stay on your personal public record for the rest of your life, and could make it difficult to seek employment, obtain a loan, and more.
 Those convicted of a felony also could lose some of their rights, including the right to vote and the right to own a firearm.
 Don’t face these intense consequences without first obtaining assistance from a skilled Nassau County forgery defense lawyer.

-Contact Foley Griffin, LLP today to get high-quality counsel for your forgery charges!
+Contact Foley Griffin today to get high-quality counsel for your forgery charges!